Names in the Neighborhood: Rogers School

 At the end of World War Two in 1945, military servicemen returned to the USA and many settled in Seattle.
 The population of Seattle increased by 100,000 people between 1940 and 1950 due to the influx of returnees and new residents.
 Many young couples got married at this time and started families.
 Seattle Public Schools then began a desperate scramble to get ready for what they knew would be coming: a huge wave of children born after 1945, called the Baby Boom, who would reach school age in the 1950s.

 This blog article will tell about the John Rogers School at 4030 NE 109th Street, one of the new schools which opened in northeast Seattle in the post-war years.
-Now, in 2023, the present building is to be torn down and replaced with a new one on the same site.
+Then in 2023 the original building was torn down and construction of a new one on the same site, is underway.

 John Rogers School at 4030 NE 109th Street as it looked when the building was completed in 1956.